samuelmaddock/electron-browser-shell/packages/electron-chrome-web-store/README.md

   - `allowUnpackedExtensions`: A boolean indicating whether to allow loading unpacked extensions.
 Only loads if `loadExtensions` is also enabled.
 Defaults to false.
   - `allowlist`: An array of allowed extension IDs to install.
   - `denylist`: An array of denied extension IDs to install.
+  - `beforeInstall`: A function which receives install details and returns a promise.
+Allows for prompting prior to install.

 ### `installExtension`